10 Facts About Hearing Loss

 Two of the most common causes for hearing loss are noise and natural age progression.

 Hearing loss has significant consequences on the sufferer's lifestyle if left untreated.
 Consequently the condition can lead to isolation, trouble communicating, depression, frustration (especially in noisy situations), and a withdrawal from daily activities such as talking on the phone or watching TV.

 9. Noise Induced Hearing Loss

 Hearing loss is common for people who spend a lot of time in noisy environments.
 Prone to hearing problems are construction and factory workers, car racers, riflemen, musicians, etc. To protect one's hearing you should take proper measures.
 For example, avoiding prolonged stays in noisy places and using earmuffs or earplugs where necessary.
-Read our guide to noise induced hearing loss.
+Have a look at some of our hearing protection products.

 Hearing Direct are one of the world's leading hearing aid specialists.
 Hearing Direct offers a wide range of affordable products, and information resources to help improve the quality of life for the hard of hearing.
 We sell:

 - Accessories such as earplugs

 - Amplified devices such as super loud alarm clocks and amplified phones.

 We hope our facts have helped in your research.
 Don't forget to check out our free hearing test too.